 How to Prepare for Your Loan Application

-In addition to having knowing the 5 Cs, discussing your business needs and goals with your banker well in advance of actually applying for a loan has the potential to save you significant time and effort.
+In addition to having knowledge of the 5 Cs, discussing your business needs and goals with your banker well in advance of actually applying for a loan has the potential to save you significant time and effort.
 When he or she understands your situation and the purpose of the loan you’re seeking, your banker is able to identify the most appropriate loan structure for both immediate and long-term business financing.
 He or she can also help you streamline the application process by providing a list of the information and documentation that must accompany your application.